neuefische/wd-flipped-classroom-curriculum/sessions/react-styled-components-2/README.md

 ### Create 2 styled buttons

 - [ ] Open the `pages/index.js` file
 - [ ] Add the 2 styled button to the page.
-Once with danger in the text.
+One with danger in the text.

 ```jsx
 import styled from "styled-components";